Subphotospheric Emission from Short Gamma-Ray Bursts. II.~Signatures of Non-Thermal Dissipation in the Multi-Messenger Signals: Introduction

 The joint detection of the gravitational wave event GW 170817 with the short gamma-ray burst (sGRB) 170817A~\citep{LIGOScientific:2017zic,LIGOScientific:2017ync,Mooley:2017enz, Goldstein:2017mmi,Savchenko:2017ffs} provided the first evidence that binary neutron star mergers can harbor ultra-relativisitc jets~\citep{Eichler:1989ve,Paczynski1991,Nakar:2007yr,Baiotti:2016qnr,Kulkarni:2005jw}.
 GW 170817 revealed that the interaction between the jet and the ejecta from the merger plays an important role in shaping the jet structure, composition, magnetization and dynamics~\citep{Gottlieb:2020structure,Gottlieb2021:structure,Gottlieb:2022sis,Gottlieb:2023est,Kiuchi:2023obe,Nativi:2021qzr}.
 While the first detection of a binary neutron star (BNS) merger shed light on the origin and structure of jets, the processes shaping the non-thermal, Band-like spectra observed from GRBs remain a topic of active debate~\citep[for a recent review see, e.g.][]{Bosnjak:2022sxt}.

 In the optically thin regime, synchrotron radiation of accelerated electrons is usually invoked, although a fine-tuning of the model parameters/physical conditions is required to match the observed low-energy spectra and peak energies.
+Specifically, the fast-cooling photon spectral slope of -1.5 is not compatible with a large number of events, where the marginally fast cooling regime \citep{Daigne:2010fb, Beniamini:2018tbx} or spectral modifications due inverse Compton scatterings in Klein-Nishina regime \citep{Daigne:2010fb} have been proposed to achieve spectral slopes with index $-1$.
 A viable alternative is offered by photospheric models, according to which the observed GRB emission is composed of the (modified) thermal spectra released when the jet becomes optically thin.
 To reproduce the observed GRB spectra, energy dissipation mechanisms modifying the spectral energy distribution of photons are typically required~\citep[see][and references therein]{Peer:2016mqn, Beloborodov:2017use}.

 In the optically thick regime (below the photosphere), shocks are expected to be mediated by photons rather than plasma instabilities.
 Although radiation mediated shocks (RMS) are inefficient at accelerating particles~\citep{Levinson:2019usn}, the superposition of several shocks~\citep{Levinson:2012zy, Keren:2014dsa} or efficient Comptonization in a photon-rich RMS~\citep{Ito:2017jqr, Lundman:2018mad} may reproduce the observed low-energy tail of the photon spectra and peak energies~\citep{Samuelsson:2022fbl}.
 Alternatively, inverse Compton and cyclo-synchrotron emission of non-thermal electrons have been identified as additional photon sources to modify their thermal spectral energy distribution~\citep{Giannios:2007yj, Vurm:2012be, Vurm:2015yfa, Beniamini:2017fqh, Bhattacharya:2019pwc,Gill:2020oon}.
 Electrons may be accelerated, e.g.~via magnetic reconnection induced through striped-wind scenarios~\citep{Giannios:2007yj, Beniamini:2017fqh, Gill:2020oon} or collisionless sub-shocks embedded in the RMS structure~\citep[see e.g.][]{Beloborodov:2016jmz, Ito:2017jqr}.
 Moreover, the shape of the photon spectral energy distribution may also be affected by neutrons colliding on the protons contained in the flow and inducing a particle cascade~\citep{Beloborodov:2009be, Vurm:2011fq}.